wso2/docs-is/en/docs/references/evolution-of-identity-federation-standards.md

 Single sign-on (SSO) systems have become very popular since it is a very secure and convenient authentication mechanism.
-Google Apps can be taken as the best example for a single sign-on system where users can automatically login to multiple web applications once they are authenticated at a one place using a single credential.
+Google Apps can be taken as the best example for a single sign-on system where users can automatically log in to multiple web applications once they are authenticated at a one place using a single credential.

-Security Assertion Markup Language (SAML) version 2.0 Profiles Specification defines a web browser based single sign-on system.
+Security Assertion Markup Language (SAML) version 2.0 Profiles specification defines a web browser based single sign-on system.
 This article briefly explains the SAML 2.0 web browser-based SSO profile and guides you to build your own SAML 2.0 Assertions Consumer using the OpenSAML 2.2.3 Java library.
-This section helps you to understand how SAML 2.0 based SSO systems work and how to use WSO2 Identity Server as the Identity Provider in a SSO system.
+This section helps you to understand how SAML 2.0 based SSO systems work and how to use WSO2 Identity Server as the identity provider in a SSO system.

-The following sections expand on SAML2 based SSO:
+The following sections expand on SAML 2.0 based SSO.

 ---

 ## About SSO

-In a single sign-on (SSO) system there are two roles; Service Providers and Identity Providers (IP).
-The important characteristic of a single sign on system is the pre-defined trust relationship between the service providers and the identity providers.
+There are two roles in a single sign-on (SSO) system: Service Providers and Identity Providers.
+The important characteristic of a single sign-on system is the pre-defined trust relationship between the service providers and the identity providers.
 Service providers trust the assertions issued by the identity providers and the identity providers issue assertions based on the results of authentication and